Simulator backends¶

 ¶

-Calibre nmOPC simulator adapter — stub.
+Siemens EDA Calibre nmOPC simulator adapter.

-Real Calibre integration requires the Mentor/Siemens EDA Calibre
+Real Calibre integration requires the Calibre toolchain on PATH plus a

 CalibreSimulator